 When clearing the clutter in your kitchen, make sure to take out everything from the kitchen cabinet when you organize it.

-This task will give you an opportunity to clean the shelves and put in cabinet liners.
+This task will allow you to clean the shelves (Affiliate Link) and put in cabinet liners.

 While some of these kitchen organizing tips are actually about organizing areas, others are about specifics that will improve the organized space and save you time.